-- Continue to partner with the WDNR, towns and the county to protect all designated trout streams and other natural resources in the area from degradation. - Continue to solicit input and participation from the WDNR in local planning decisions. - Continue to partner with the WDNR, county and other municipalities to control specific problem (invasive) species on a countywide basis. - Conduct a countywide inventory of invasive species. - Establish priorities for addressing concerns. - Establish a countywide plan of action.
+- Partner with the WDNR, towns and the county to protect the Willow Creek from degradation. - Encourage the WDNR to purchase additional land within the Village that surrounds Willow Creek. - Encourage the involvement and participation of the WDNR in local planning decisions regarding land use. - Partner with the WDNR, county and other municipalities to control specific problem (invasive) species on a countywide basis. - Conduct a countywide inventory of invasive species. - Establish priorities for addressing concerns. - Establish a countywide plan of action. - Discuss the expansion of public sewer and water to surrounding areas, if needed.

-• IC 1.6.
-Work with Waushara County, WisDOT and adjoining municipalities to insure that the transportation system (including air) is safe and fills the diverse needs of area residents.
+IC 1.6.
+Work with Waushara County, WisDOT and adjoining municipalities to insure that the transportation system is safe and fills the diverse needs of area residents.

-- Contact WisDOT to address the identified congestion and safety issues on STH 21. - Alternate route on Division Street - Downtown parking - Signage - Participate with WisDOT, counties and municipalities on future STH 21 corridor planning activities. - Partner with area communities to establish strategic locations for park and ride lots for area residents. - Pursue state and local funding to build and maintain facilities. - Collaborate with the County Department of Aging to insure that the needs of the elderly and disabled residents of the city are being met. - Collaborate with the Waushara County Highway and park departments, WisDOT, utilities and others to coordinate roadway improvement projects. - Work with the Town of Dakota, county and other communities that fall within the 3 mile overlay district to ensure safe air transportation through land use planning at the City of Wautoma Airport. - Identify and address existing and potential land use conflicts. - Protect future expansion areas. - IC 1.7.
+- Contact WisDOT to address the identified congestion and safety issues on STH 21. - Participate with WisDOT in future STH 21 corridor planning activities. - Partner with area communities to establish strategic locations for park and ride lots for area residents. - Pursue state funding to build and maintain facilities. - Collaborate with the County Department of Aging to insure that the needs of the elderly and disabled residents of the village are being met. - Collaborate with the Waushara County Highway and park departments, WisDOT, utilities and others to coordinate roadway improvement projects. - IC 1.7.
 Explore opportunities for cost efficiencies through shared services.

-- Where appropriate, utilize and share limited resources and offer joint services (i.e. fire, police, park programs and facilities, police, etcetera). - Promote the installation of coordinated and cost effective installation and expansion of fiber optics in the city. - IC 1.8.
+- Work with adjoining municipalities to share road maintenance contracts. - Where appropriate, utilize and share limited resources and offer joint services (i.e. fire district, police, park programs and facilities, police, etcetera). - IC 1.8.
 Establish effective intergovernmental land use policies and cooperative agreements with adjoining municipalities.

-- Establish a method of effective communication with nearby municipalities. - Create a joint committee with the towns of Dakota, Wautoma, Marion and Mt.
-Morris to discuss planning issues within the area.
-This committee could review development proposals within both the city and a 1.5 mile radius of the city borders.
-This committee could address jurisdictional boundaries, land use and service levels. - Adopt cooperative boundary agreements with all surrounding towns.
-All cooperative boundary agreements should have sunset clauses so that these agreements can be periodically reviewed and updated.
+- Establish a method of effective communication with nearby municipalities so that all can stay apprised of development within 1,000 feet (or other agreed upon distance) from common borders. - Create a joint committee with surrounding areas to discuss planning issues within the area, if a situation arises.
+This committee could review development proposals within both the village and a 1.5 mile radius of the village municipal borders.
+This committee could address jurisdictional boundaries, land use and service levels. - Consider cooperative boundary agreements with all surrounding towns.
+All cooperative boundary agreements should have sunset clauses so that these agreements can be periodically reviewed and updated. - IC 1.9.

-- Draft and adopt limited agreements that would provide municipal services to areas beyond city boundaries, without annexation, in special circumstances. - IC 1.9.
 Consider establishing extraterritorial jurisdiction.
 Wisconsin Statutes 62.05 gives cities and villages certain extraterritorial authorities over adjacent town lands.
-Under state law, extraterritorial jurisdiction of a class 4 city of village extends 1.5 miles.
-The city should consider adopting extraterritorial authority to promote orderly growth.
+Under state law, extraterritorial jurisdiction of a class 4 city or village extends 1.5 miles.
+The Village should consider adopting extraterritorial authority to promote orderly growth.
 These powers can include planning, land division approvals, official map coverage and others (offensive industry, garbage regulation, and smoke regulation).

-Adopt extraterritorial authority that would grant the city the authority to review land division proposals and make planning decisions within the 1.5 miles of the city.
+Consider extraterritorial authority that would grant the village the authority to review land division proposals and make planning decisions within the 1.5 miles of the village.